hpe-storage/python-hpedockerplugin/quick-start/README.md

 - Shared volume support is present for containers running on the same host.

-- For upgrading the plugin from older version 2.0 or 2.0.2 to 2.1 user needs to unmount all the volumes and follow the standerd upgrade procedure describrd in docker guide.
+- For upgrading the plugin from older version 2.0 or 2.0.2 to 2.1 user needs to unmount all the volumes and follow the standard upgrade procedure described in docker guide.

  - Volumes created using older plugins (2.0.2 or below) do not have snp_cpg associated with them, hence when the plugin is upgraded to      2.1 and user wants to perform clone/snapshot operations on these old volumes, he/she must set the snap_cpg for the corresponding volumes using 3par cli or any tool before performing clone/snapshot operations.